 MSW Licensing Exam Prep

-Upon completion of the MSW program, Adelphi graduates are eligible to apply for licensure as a licensed master social worker (LMSW).
+Upon completion of the Master of Social Work (MSW) program, Adelphi graduates are eligible to apply for licensure as a Licensed Master Social Worker (LMSW).

-What is an LMSW?
+What Is an LMSW?

-In NYS, the practice of social work and the use of the title LMSW is a matter of law and therefore requires a professional license.
-LMSWs are permitted by law to the broadest scope of professional social work activities, including advocacy, case management, counseling, consultation, research, teaching, administration and management, and the administration of tests and measures of psychosocial functioning.
+In New York state, the practice of social work and the use of the title Licensed Master Social Worker (LMSW) are matters of law and therefore require a professional license.
+LMSWs are permitted by law to practice the broadest scope of professional social work activities, including advocacy, case management, counseling, consultation, research, teaching, administration and management, and the administration of tests and measures of psychosocial functioning.

-What are the NYS LMSW Requirements?
+What Are the New York State LMSW Requirements?

-- Be of good moral character
+- Be of good moral character.

-- Be at least 21 years old
+- Be at least 21 years old.

-- Complete a two-hour training program on child abuse identification and reporting
+- Complete a two-hour training program on child abuse identification and reporting.

 Study sessions today, licensed social workers tomorrow—Adelphi MSW students preparing for the LMSW path.

-How does Adelphi University prepare students to take the LMSW exam?
+How Does Adelphi University Prepare Students to Take the LMSW Exam?

-For current students, this information will also be available in the LMSW licensing Exam Prep Moodle.
+For current students, this information will also be available in the LMSW Licensing Exam Prep Moodle.

 - Structure of the LMSW exam